M25 (Pretoria): Route

 The M25 begins in Wierdapark, at a junction with the M37 route (Rooihuiskraal Road) adjacent to Reds Shopping Centre.
-It begins by heading eastwards as Hendrik Verwoerd Drive for 2.7 kilometres, passing in-between Wierdapark and Rooihuiskraal North, to reach a junction with the R101 Route (Old Johannesburg Road) in Hennopspark.
+It begins by heading eastwards as Hendrik Verwoerd Drive for 2.7 kilometres, passing in-between Wierdapark and Rooihuiskraal North, to reach a junction with the R101 route (Old Johannesburg Road) in Hennopspark.

-The M25 continues eastwards to fly over the N14 Highway (Ben Schoeman Freeway) and enter the Centurion CBD, where it meets the M19 route (John Vorster Drive).
+The M25 continues eastwards to fly over the N14 highway (Ben Schoeman Freeway) and enter the Centurion CBD, where it meets the M19 route (John Vorster Drive).
 It heads east-north-east, bypassing Centurion Mall before crossing the Hennops River on the north-western side of Centurion Lake and entering Die Hoewes, where it meets the M34 route (Jean Avenue).
-It continues east-north-east to reach its end at a t-junction with the M18 route (Botha Avenue) in Lyttelton Manor.
+It continues east-north-east as Gerhard Street, then Station Street, to reach its end at a t-junction with the M18 route (Botha Avenue) in Lyttelton Manor adjacent to the Centurion Railway Station.